District CHOICE Program

 How are placements made?
 Placements are made looking at projected enrollment for individual grade levels at each school.
 If your student is entering 3rd grade, class sizes for the 3rd grade will be reviewed to see if any placements can be made.
 Placements may be made in one grade level at a particular school, but not another, pending the projected class enrollment.
 First priority is given to those with siblings already attending the desired school.
 Siblings must be enrolled concurrently at the same school to receive sibling priority and applications must be received by the indicated deadline on the application.
 Siblings are students who share a biological or adoptive parent/guardian.
 After reviewing siblings, students are placed on a first come, first serve basis.

 Should students re-apply each year?
 Students should re-apply each year only if that student has not been selected in the past to attend their preferred CHOICE School or Program.
 Students previously accepted into a CHOICE Program or School (with exclusion to BW) will be automatically rolled over to the same school until completion of the highest grade level, unless the family chooses to enroll in their home school.
 If a student has graduated from the highest grade level of their school, they must fill out a new application if they wish to continue on a CHOICE placement.
 Students enrolled through a BW CHOICE Application may need to re-apply each year.
 The attendance and discipline records of all students assigned through the CHOICE program will be reviewed each year to determine if the student is allowed to keep their Specialized Program placement or Boundary Waiver Placement the following year.
-Families will be notified during the CHOICE process if a student will not be allowed to return to his/her CHOICE school.
+Families will be notified at the end of the school year if a student will not be allowed to return to his/her CHOICE school.

 What if my student or I do not like the school that was selected?
 Except for special circumstances approved by the Superintendent's Office, once the school year begins, students will not be allowed to re-enroll in their neighborhood school and must finish the year at the CHOICE School or Program that was selected.

 How do I know if my child will receive District-provided transportation?
 Upon completion and review of the CHOICE Schools/Programs application, families will be notified via phone, email or U.S. Mail of the application's status, and transportation options for the family.
 Only students transferred to or from one of the District's five CHOICE schools (Northmoor Primary (K-4), Franklin Primary (K-5), Rolling Acres (5-8), Roosevelt (K-8) and Manual 7th/8th Grade Academy) are eligible for transportation.

 When will the No Child Left Behind (NCLB) Application be available?
 The NCLB application is not available at this time.
 The State of Illinois received a waiver from the Federal Government, which means Districts are no longer required to participate in the NCLB Choice program.
 Peoria Public Schools is allowing students place through an NCLB waiver prior to 2014 to continue to the highest grade level at the placement school.
 No new NCLB placements will be made.